 Pushing for climate action

-Unlike their global counterparts, many believe business and government are strongly committed to fighting climate change
+Many don't believe business and government are strongly committed to fighting climate change

-Globally stress and burnout levels are high, signalling a retention issue for employers
+Stress and burnout levels are high, signalling a retention issue for employers

 While many organizations are more focused on workplace mental health since the start of the pandemic, there are mixed reviews on the impact.

 More than half agree their organization now talks more about mental health, but it has not resulted in any meaningful impact on employees

 Striving for balance and advocating for change

 Grappling with the impact of the last few years, the youngest generations in the workforce are seeking balance and sustained change.

 In these uncertain times, they are reassessing their priorities and expecting more from business leaders.
 To attract and retain talent, business leaders should act urgently to shape work models that meet the expectations of their people.
 Prioritizing work/life balance, learning and development, and well-being will be critical, as will having a clear purpose and giving employees the opportunity to address societal issues through their work.